Sabina Spielrein: Medical student, 1905–1911

 She attended medical school at the University of Zurich from June 1905 to January 1911, excelling there academically.
 Her diaries show a very broad range of interests and reading including philosophy, religion, Russian literature and evolutionary biology.
 She lived in several different apartments, mixing in a social circle of predominately fellow Russian Jewish women medical students.
 Many of these, together with Spielrein, became fascinated with the emerging movement of psychoanalysis in western Europe, and studied with Bleuler and Jung.
 Spielrein's main focus while in medical school was on psychiatry.
 A number of the students, like Spielrein, subsequently became psychiatrists, spent time with Freud in Vienna, and published in psychoanalytic journals.
 These included Esther Aptekman, Fanya Chalevsky, Sheina Grebelskaya and Tatiana Rosenthal.
 Politically, Spielrein identified with socialism, although some of her Russian student contemporaries were followers of the Socialist Revolutionary Party or of Zionism.

-Spielrein completed her medical school dissertation, supervised first by Bleuler then by Jung, a close study of the language of a patient with schizophrenia.
+Supervised first by Bleuler and then by Jung, Spielrein completed her medical school dissertation, a close study of the language of a patient with schizophrenia.
 It was published in the Jahrbuch für psychoanalytische und psychopathologische Forschungen, which Jung edited.
 She was one of the first people to conduct a case study on schizophrenia and have it published in a psychoanalytic journal.
 Freud referenced it in the same volume in his postscript to the Schreber Case; It was the first doctorate to appear in a psychoanalytic journal.
 Her dissertation contributed greatly to the understanding of the language of people with schizophrenia.
 It focused more attention on the mental illness and highlighted the need for more research.
 It was also the first dissertation written by a woman that was psychoanalytically oriented.
 She left Zürich the day after graduation, having resolved to establish an independent career as a psychoanalyst elsewhere.